-In Oxford Street the general cohesiveness of the streetscape comes above-awning elevations.
-Decorative parameter.
+In Oxford Street the general cohesiveness of the streetscape comes from the originate above-awning elevations.
+Decorative parapets are common.
+Architectural styles include Victorian, Federation and Inter-War and date from the early 1860s to the 1940s.
+Building materials include stone, brick, stucco, render and timber.

-Victorian, Federation and the material of the streetscape comes are scattered throughout Paddington, mostly on street corners.
-These shops have survived; many with changed uses and most have a high degree of integrity.

-materials include stone, brick, stucco, render and timber.

-Shops are typically one or two storey in height and include single storey and two storey residential terraces with shopfronts.
+Shops are typically one or two storey in height and include single store, and two storey residential terraces with shopfronts.
 Shopfronts are stylistically diverse.
 They include original Victorian shopfronts, and Federation, Inter-War and Post War shopfronts.